Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 Q: What do I need to do for the change in definition assessment?

-A: You will receive correspondence from your Claims Specialist regarding the change in definition assessment and the information required for the assessment.
+A: You will receive information from your Claims Specialist about the change in definition assessment and what information is required for the assessment.
 Your Claims Specialist or Rehabilitation Specialist may arrange assessments or testing to assist in adjudicating your claim or to assist with vocational rehabilitation planning.

 Q: Will HEB Manitoba find me a job when I am assessed for the change in definition of Total Disability?

-Q: If the assessment determines that I am Totally Disabled at the change in definition, what will happen to my premium-free HEB Manitoba Healthcare, Dental, and Life Insurance coverage, and my HEPP pension accrual?
+Q: If the assessment determines that I am Totally Disabled at the change in definition, what will happen to my premium-free HEB Manitoba Healthcare, Dental, and Life Insurance coverage, and my Healthcare Employees’ Pension Plan (HEPP) pension accrual?

 A: If the assessment determines that you remain eligible for D&R Benefits, your premium-free coverage will continue.
 If you participate in HEPP, your pension accrual will also continue.